paulhectork/halp/mongodb.md

 ## Users

-`users` have the same role as in PostgreSQL : they are an authentication mechanism to manage databases and users.
+Users have the same role as in PostgreSQL : they are an authentication mechanism to manage databases and users.
 - `users` are granted specific `roles` on `databases` that define what they can do on a database.
 - **an `authentication database`** is always associated to a user: it is a database that stores permissions for a user. it is not specific to that user (an authentication db can have multiple users). you can define authorizations for the user to access other databases.
 - **by default, no users are created**: you can access a database without authentication.